Mariem99guedma/cloud_project/README.md

 This is a simple web application.
 It has working user registration, login page and there is a complete example of CRUD which contains example for Angular Routing and dotnet rest api samples.
 Also, rest services are secure using JWT.

-Below is the architecture of the application while it is running.

 ## To Quick Run